 Every political season, radio serves as a powerful tool for reaching voters.
-Research shows that radio reaches 92 percent of every Americans each week, emphasizing the importance of the medium.
+Research shows that radio reaches 92 percent of Americans each week, emphasizing the importance of the medium.

 Radio Ink recently did an interview with Roger Rafson, Gen Media Partners’ senior vice president political/issue advocacy and strategic alliance, to discuss the importance of radio for the 2020 election cycle.
 Rafson made a few interesting remarks that point to radio playing an even more important role in this election than in years past.